Bioconductor/Contributions/CONTRIBUTING.md

    without error on any platform.

-    **Do not submit an AdditionalPackage with the line shown in step 3 until a `review in progress` tag has been added to your package and your first package receives a build report**
+    **Do not submit an AdditionalPackage with the line shown in step 3 until a `pre-review` or `review in progress` tag has been added to your package and your first package receives a build report**

 1. Submit additional packages to the same issue.
 Do this by posting a comment containing a line like: